 Introduce Textured Walls

 Consider using textured wall treatments like paneling or exposed brick for added dimension.
 It’s a technique that brings character and warmth to any entryway.
+If you love this aesthetic, it also works beautifully for rustic brick wall bedroom designs.

 Use Scent to Set the Mood